 - 4.24 The Local Plan identifies 52.1 ha of land in the western part of the city within the Leicester city administrative boundary.
-This land is part of a larger area which lies within Blaby District Council but is owned by LCC.
-The two councils plan to work together to bring the wider piece of land forward for development. - 4.25 The former Western Park Golf Course is one of the five strategic key sites and will help to bring forward approximately 412 houses, provision for self-build/ custom-build plots, about 3.48 ha of open space and 9.74 ha of employment land. - 4.26 A Masterplan will be required to develop the site for housing, employment, household waste recovery centre, green infrastructure, Biodiversity Net Gain and open space that is in keeping with the character of the surrounding area.
+This land forms part of a larger area which lies within Blaby District Council but is owned by LCC.
+The two councils plan to work together in bringing the wider piece of land forward for development. - 4.25 The former Western Park Golf Course (FWPGC) is one of the five strategic key sites and will help to bring forward approximately 412 houses, provision for self-build/ custom-build plots, about 3.48 ha of open space and 9.74 ha of employment land. - 4.26 A Masterplan will be required to develop the site for housing, employment, household waste recovery centre, green infrastructure, Biodiversity Net Gain and open space that is in keeping with the character of the surrounding area.
 Due regard will need to be given to the surrounding green wedge and will need to be in compliance with the rest of the policies in this plan.
 The site will be brought forward for development through joint working with agents, builders, developers, infrastructure providers and Blaby District Council.
 The city council owned land in the district of Blaby has been promoted through Blaby's 'call for sites' as part of their local plan evidence.

 Policy SL02.
-Strategic Site 1: Former Western Park Golf Course (LCC owned)
+Strategic Site 1: Former Western Park Golf Course

-Leicester City Council will work in partnership with developers and partners to deliver the Former Western Park Golf Course, identified as a strategic development location in the spatial strategy and as shown on the policies map.
+Leicester City Council will work in partnership with developers and partners to deliver former Western Park Golf Course, identified as a strategic development location in the spatial strategy and as shown on the Policies Map.
 The development will provide:

-- 412 homes, 30% of which will be expected to be affordable in accordance with Policy Ho04. - Homes of a range of tenures, types, and sizes, in accordance with Policy Hong - High quality design, in accordance with Policy DQP01 and other design policies in this plan - Self-build / custom build plots in accordance with Policy Ho06. - Gypsy and Traveller pitches (7 permanent pitches) in accordance with Policy Ho12.
+- 412 homes, 30% of which will be expected to be affordable in accordance with Policy Ho04 - Homes of a range of tenures, types, and sizes, in accordance with Policy Ho03 - High quality design, in accordance with Policy DQP01 and other design policies in this plan - Self-build / custom build plots in accordance with Policy Ho06 - Gypsy and Traveller pitches (7 permanent pitches) in accordance with Policy Ho12

-- 9.74 ha of employment land for Class E (g)iii, B2 and B8 uses. - Household Waste Recovery centre, around 1.5ha.
+- 11.24 ha of employment land for Class E (g)iii, B2 and B8 uses - Household Waste Recycling Centre, around 1.5 ha

-- 3.48 ha of public open space. - Measures to achieve biodiversity net gain.
+- 3.48 ha of public open space - Measures to achieve Biodiversity net gain

-- Leicester City Council as landowner will work jointly with the promoters, development partners and Blaby District Council to ensure the timely delivery of the site and establish the mechanisms for securing the infrastructure needed to enable the development of this site. - Delivery of the site must be based on a master plan with an associated delivery and a phasing plan.
+- Leicester City Council as landowner will work jointly with the promoters, development partners and Blaby District Council to ensure the timely delivery of the site and establish the mechanisms for securing the infrastructure needed to enable the development of this site; - Delivery of the site must be based on a master plan with an associated delivery and a phasing plan.